Arnold Shultz

-Arnold Shultz (1886–1931) was an American fiddler and guitarist who is noted as a major influence in the development of the "thumb-style," or "Travis picking" method of playing guitar.
+Arnold Shultz (1886 – 1931) was an American fiddler and guitarist who is noted as a major influence in the development of the "thumb-style," or "Travis picking" method of playing guitar.

 Biography

 Shultz, the son of a former slave, was born into a family of touring musicians in Ohio County, Kentucky, in 1886.
+The community he grew up around was musically active.
+Ella Griffin, his cousin, says "He learned [music] at home.
+He just picked it up himself, It just runs in the family."
 In 1900, Shultz began studying guitar under his uncle, developing a jazzy "thumb-style" method of playing guitar that eventually evolved into the Kentucky style for which such musicians as Chet Atkins, Doc Watson and Merle Travis would be known.
 Professionally, Shultz was a laborer, traveling from Kentucky through Mississippi and New Orleans, working with coal or as a deck hand.